trollcop/recskapa/README.md

 ## Description

-recskapa - command to record DVB-S/S2 from linux DVB devices, designed specifically for domestic SkyPerfecTV service.
+recskapa - command to record DVB-S/S2 and QAM256 from linux DVB devices, designed specifically for domestic SkyPerfecTV and SkyPerfecTV Hikari service.
 Integrates support for ARIB-STD-B1 decoding via libpcsclite.
 Only tested on command line and with mirakurun.

 ## Difference from original?